-Although the federal government has extended the 2019 income tax filing and payment deadline from April 15 to July 15, it’s a good idea to get your taxes done.
+Although the federal government extended the 2019 income tax filing and payment deadline from April 15 to July 15, some people still haven’t filed.

-The last thing you want to do is wait until the last minute.
+The last thing you want to do is avoid the inevitable.
 Either you’d be missing out on extra money now, or you’ll be hit with a bill that you might struggle to pay later.

 You have the time now, so just bite the bullet and git’r dun.

 #8 Assess your asset allocation